Gelio/randolphins/packages/unsplash-proxy/README.md

 # Unsplash API proxy

-A Cloudflare Worker that proxies requests to Unsplash.
+A [Cloudflare Worker](https://workers.cloudflare.com/) that proxies requests to Unsplash.

 Its primary purpose is to keep the Unsplash API access key a secret.

+The secondary purpose is to cache the images from Unsplash in a [D1](https://developers.cloudflare.com/d1/) database, so the application keeps working even if requests to Unsplash are rate-limited.

 ## Quick start